 Boasting the world’s fastest-growing economy and home to 300 million English students, China represents the largest and one of the most lucrative job markets on earth for teaching English abroad.
-Given the scope of China’s market for English language instruction, how much an English teacher can make in China varies widely based on the types of jobs and employers, but most first-time English teachers in China from the U.S., Canada, the U.K. or other native English-speaking countries typically make between 8,000 RMB ($1,200) to 18,000 RMB ($2,600) per month, and some make earn more than that.
+Given the scope of China’s market for English language instruction, how much an English teacher can make in China varies widely based on the types of jobs and employers.
+Let's dive into the details.

-Many English teachers in China also receive free housing, or a stipend (typically 3,000 RMB per month) to cover housing costs and some also receive free or reimbursed airfare.
+Most foreign first-time English teachers in China typically make between 8,400 RMB ($1,250 USD) to 19,100 RMB ($2,850 USD) per month.
+Many English teachers in China also receive free housing or a stipend (typically 3,000 RMB per month) to cover housing costs and some also receive free or reimbursed airfare.

-While such salaries may not be high in absolute terms compared to what you may consider to be a high salary in your home country, because the cost of living in China is lower and housing costs are provided for, most English teachers in China are able to make enough to save the equivalent of $600 - $1,750 a month after expenses, and some teachers are able to save more than $1,500 a month after expenses or up to $20,000 a year.
+Most foreign English teachers in China are able to make enough to save the equivalent of $600 - $1,750 USD per month after expenses, and some teachers are able to save more than $1,500 USD per month after expenses or up to $20,000 USD a year.

 Lower Cost of Living

-A lower cost of living in China (which is roughly 50% of the cost of the US) means that your salary goes farther and it is easier to save.
+A lower cost of living in China (which is roughly 50% of the cost of the U.S.) means that your salary goes further and it is easier to save.
 Note that salaries are often lower in regions where the cost of living is also lower, so you can still save a substantial portion of your income.

 Housing Costs are Often Covered